-Each year, since 2009 the program has taken a group of scholars to study religious sites in different regions of China.
+Each year, from 2009 to 2012 the program took groups of scholars to study religious sites in different regions of China.
 Through personal tours participants gain on-the-ground knowledge of the history and diversity of Buddhism in China, its relationship to other cultural institutions, and its ongoing vitality.
-Special attention is given to introducing participants to potential sources and avenues for research, and promoting interaction with Chinese scholars and religious professionals.
-Our program also is geared towards fostering international exchange and building networks among scholars of Chinese religion, history, and culture.
+Special attention was given to introducing participants to potential sources and avenues for research, and promoting interaction with Chinese scholars and religious professionals.
+Our program was also geared towards fostering international exchange and building networks among scholars of Chinese religion, history, and culture.

 The primary objectives of the program are as follows:

 - To deepen participants’ knowledge of Buddhist history and culture in China;